How to get smell back after coronavirus recovery

 4. Take some breaths and move on to the next aroma.
 Work through all four in turns.

-You need to smell train twice a day and make it a habit for a minimum of eight weeks.
+You must smell the train twice daily and make it a habit for at least eight weeks.
 Remember, it’s not a quick fix.
-It requires its necessary time.
+It requires time.